Murder of Emma Grace Cole: Guilty pleas

 On May 26, 2023, it was revealed that Brandon L. Haas, the step-father of Emma and husband of Kristie Haas had also been given a plea deal in Emma's case.
 He pleaded guilty to one felony count and three misdemeanor counts of endangering the welfare of a child, with the remaining charges dropped.
 Prosecutors recommended a sentence of probation, and he faced a maximum of 8 years in prison.
 He formerly faced up to 44 years in prison if his case went to trial with all his initial charges.
 Brandon had agreed to the plea deal in February 2023, originally in exchange for testimony against Kristie.
-This was not revealed publicly at the time due to the fact that Kristie had written a letter to Brandon telling him to take out a life insurance policy on her because she was contemplating committing suicide.
+This was not revealed publicly at the time due to the fact that Kristie had written a letter to Brandon telling him to take out a life insurance policy on her because she was contemplating suicide.
 Attorneys feared there may have been consequences in this regard if Kristie learned of the plea.
 Emma's family were similarly outraged by Brandon's plea deal given his lenient sentencing recommendation.
 Emma's aunt, Kelsey Cole Navarro said of Brandon's plea deal, "I think it's atrocious.
 Maybe he didn't kill her, but he was with Kristie for a whole year after and didn't say anything.
 How do you do something so heinous and be a part of that for so long?
 And then just get a slap on the wrist?"